Master of Science (MSc)

 Two elective modules in the second and third semesters allow you to set your own priorities.

 Admission to the Master’s programme is conditional on successful completion of undergraduate studies in related subjects, primarily in the areas of business or economics (but also industrial engineering and business information technology).
 This means that at least 60 credit points (ECTS) must be from these areas.
-Since the study programme is taught in both German and English, appropriate language skills are also required (English B2, German C1).
-For questions regarding the language skills and the required evidence, please consult the Student Service Center or the International Office (contact information below).

 To be awarded the Master’s degree, you need a total of 300 credit points, 90 credit points from the Master’s course and 210 credit points from your previous undergraduate programme.
 If you only obtained 180 credit points from your earlier undergraduate studies, you can make up the shortfall of 30 credit points during the Master’s study course by completing an internship, studying a semester abroad or attending further modules.